Skip to content

 Short answers, pulled from the story.

-What caused the Nika riots in 532?
+Why did the Nika riots start in Constantinople in 532?